 Smart tractors and farming

 Tractors can already drive themselves across fields using GPS signals.
 Smart or intelligent tractors are equipped with various sensors and technology that means they can be directed using big data and drone imagery around the farm.
 They can be programmed to take the shortest routes in order to reduce fuel and cut down on damage to crops and soil.

-An ongoing struggle for agriculture is around resources such as water, sunlight, soil and land.
-The Agri-Tech sector is looking at innovative ways of dealing with scarcity in these areas, investigating ways that technology can provide the ideal environment for crops.
+An ongoing struggle for agriculture concerns the use of resources such as water, sunlight, soil and land.
+The agritech sector is looking at innovative ways of dealing with scarcity in these areas, investigating ways that technology can provide the ideal environment for crops.

-Much closer to home, Growing Underground operate a carbon-neutral urban farm in a World War Two air raid shelter 115 feet below Clapham in South London.
+Much closer to home, Growing Underground operates a carbon-neutral urban farm in a World War Two air-raid shelter 115 feet below Clapham in South London.
 The 1,805-square-foot urban farm uses hydroponic techniques to create pesticide-free crops like pea shoots, coriander and red amaranth.
 The plants are watered mechanically and lit by ultraviolet light itself powered by renewable electricity sources.

-One of the main issues with vertical farms, and one of the reasons why Google X axed their automated vertical farm project, is that staple crops like grain and rice can’t currently be grown in this way.
+One of the main issues with vertical farms is that staple crops like grain and rice can’t currently be grown in this way, although a vertical farm has managed to grow Temasek Rice in Singapore.
 There are also issues around the energy used with LEDs and the corresponding carbon footprint.
 That being said, vertical farming is an area of great potential and some serious R&D.

 Smart floating farms